LEAN-96/RAG-Demystified/README.md

     ]

 The authors propose two RAG model variants to decode from this set of latent documents:

+"*We marginalize the latent documents with a top-K approximation, either on a per-output basis (assuming the same document is responsible for all tokens) or a per-token basis (where different documents are responsible for different tokens).*"

 ## RAG-Token Model
 "*The RAG-Token model can be seen as a standard, autoregressive seq2seq generator with transition probability:*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)